-Due to the spread of coronavirus, the quarantine has become a necessary part of our daily routines.
-Many people are looking for ways to pass the time while practising self-isolation.
+Due to the spread of coronavirus, quarantine has become a necessary part of our daily routines.
+Many people are looking for ways to pass the time while practicing self-isolation.
 That’s why today I want to share what I’ve been thinking about in the times of coronavirus as a young adult with type 1 diabetes.

 First of all, I am not a person who can stay at home for an extended period.
 But, in this hard period, I try to keep it together and get through this quarantine the best I can.

-I’ve been working from home since 11-th of March 2020.
+I’ve been working from home since the 11-th of March 2020.
 During this period, my blood sugar levels are between 6 mmol/L and 10 mmol/L. It’s higher than I usually like.
 So, I’ve made some minor changes to my routine over the last few weeks to try to stabilize my blood sugar as much as possible.

 Here’s what I am doing: